raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Screen clip rect will now accurately follow screen "shake" effect
 - Added ability to pause the game while a HEXA match is taking place
 - App icon will now change at runtime based on Color attribute
+- F11 will now toggle fullscreen mode
+- Screen shake has been adjusted to hopefully better match the Playdate version
 - Fixed controller logic — now any input from any connected controller will be registered
 - Fixed rumble logic — the most recently used controller (if any) will be the one used for rumble
 - Fixed bug where the screen border may flicker rapidly with a latent frame on resizing